Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Gusto provides customer support over phone, email and live chat.
 Current Gusto subscribers can send an email, start a live chat or schedule a call back when signed in to the platform.
 We like that Gusto provides an option to schedule a call back, as many competitors do not have that support option.
 It is a great way to avoid wasting time on hold during the workday.

-Gusto also has a support number with representatives available from 7 a.m. to 6 p.m.
-MT, Monday through Friday.
-This 11-hour support window is great, as many competitors offer support for only eight hours per day, which can be challenging when dealing with different time zones.
-However, there are some HR software vendors, like the one featured in our Paychex Flex HR software review and Paychex comparison, that offer 24/7 support.
+Gusto also has a support number with representatives available from 6 a.m. to 6 p.m.
+Mountain time Monday through Friday.
+This 12-hour support window is great as many competitors offer support for only eight hours per day, which can be challenging when dealing with different time zones.
+However, there are some HR software vendors, such as the one featured in our Paychex Flex HR software review and Paychex vs. Gusto comparison, that offers 24/7 support.

 The Gusto Help Center also provides support articles to help customers navigate the platform and provide answers to common questions.
-There are help articles designed for employers and administrators, employees who need support with self-service functions, contractors, and account partners.
-The articles are very detailed, but they don’t include screenshots or video tutorials like many competing vendors, including the one featured in our Monday.com HR Software review offer.
+There are help articles designed for employers and administrators, employees who need support with self-service functions, contractors and account partners.
+The articles are very detailed, but they don’t include screenshots or video tutorials like many competing vendors.

 Drawbacks

-One notable shortcoming of Gusto is its inability to process payments for employees living abroad, including those working from U.S. territories such as Puerto Rico and the U.S. Virgin Islands.
-To make up for this payment gap, it offers payment options in a beta program for international contractors in 34 countries.
-For international contractors, Gusto will automatically provide the negotiated foreign exchange rate without charging extra.
+One notable shortcoming of Gusto is its inability to process payments for full-time employees living outside of the U.S., Canada and India, including those working from U.S. territories, such as Puerto Rico and the U.S. Virgin Islands.
+To make up for this payment gap, it offers a contractor product for international contractors in 120-plus countries.
+For international contractors, Gusto will provide the negotiated foreign exchange rate automatically without charging extra.
 However, companies with numerous international employees would be missing out on many of the time-saving payroll features that make Gusto such an attractive platform.

 Methodology